czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

   - **Convertible Mortgage**: when the lender has the right to convert part or all of the loan principal to an ownership interest in the property at a specified time
     - Lender wants the option, not the obligation
   - **Mezzanine Loan**: a loan that is often secured by the owner's equity in a property, rather than by a mortgage on the property itself
-    - Usually requires an inter-creditor agreement between the mezzanine lender and the first mortgage lender
+    - Usually requires an intercreditor agreement between the mezzanine lender and the first mortgage lender
       - First mortgage lender has to consent to the possibility of dealing with the mezzanine lender
     - Can be a traditional second mortgage
     - Lender can become the owner if the loan is failed to be paid back, dealing with the first mortgage lender